Introduce yourself and B2B Pay

 What you were doing before starting to be a CMO

 In 2008 I had a brief stint with the biggest Dutch social network ever and there it became totally clear to me that a full-time office job working for others is not an option for me.
 I'm not capable of sitting at a desk from nine to five, working for someone else.
 I spent too many years of freedom, both at universities, scientific institutes and simply on the road.
 So I started working as a freelance web developer.
-My family was my first client.
-Together with my brother I managed to create year on year 50% growth for our family's furniture business, to the point where my brother decided to keep not make it any bigger.
 Most of this growth was based on search engine optimization.